szarka/RWUEcon102/Fall2014/ReadingList.md

 Levy, David M., and Sandra J. Peart. "[The Secret History of the Dismal Science.
 Part I. Economics, Religion and Race in the 19th Century.](http://www.econlib.org/library/Columns/LevyPeartdismal.html)" *Library of Economics and Liberty*, January 22, 2001.
 The true origin of the epithet "the dismal science" is much more interesting than most who hurl it realize...

+Bastiat, Frédéric. "[What Is Seen and What Is Not Seen](http://www.econlib.org/library/Bastiat/basEss1.html)", 1848.
+You may tire of this essay before you read all the examples, but read the first ("the broken window"): it's the one that everyone refers to as the general case of the fallacy against which he argues throughout.
+The end of the third section ("taxes") is also pretty funny.
+At least, I think so.

 ## How Markets Work

 Required Readings: